Praqma/LearnKubernetes/kamran/Kubernetes-The-Hard-Way-on-AWS.md

 * worker1 - 52.59.249.129 - 10.0.0.181
 * worker2 - 54.93.34.227 - 10.0.0.182

+Note: Kelsey's howto has the IP addresses in the range 10.240.0.* .
+So if you are following that (or using it as a reference), it is good to know what are the differences between his documentation and ours.

 Cluster / Service IPs: 10.32.0.0/24 ( not configured on any interaface of any node).
 Cluster CIDR (like flannel network) = 10.200.0.0/16 (each node will get a subnet out of this network space to use for containers).
+This is same as Kelseys howto.

 I will use the same /etc/hosts on all nodes, so I do not have to keep track of the IP addresses in various config files.